 - String lights Hang these everywhere.
 Over your bed frame, over the stove.
 Use them as a window treatment.
 String.them.everywhere.

-- Wall prints You can find these all over during this time of year, and they prints that match every holiday theme you can possibly think of!
-Classic red and green, chic white and gold, modernblack and silver.
+- Wall prints You can find these all over during this time of year, and in prints that match every holiday theme you can possibly think of!
+Classic red and green, chic white and gold, modern black and silver.
 Just pick out some quotes and images you like and hang these using simple non-invasive hooks.
 Easy to both put up and take down.

 - Ornament pillars You can create these yourself or buy some already assembled, depending on how crafty you want to get.
-But a glass canister full of pretty ornaments can be kept up high on counters and away from little hands.
+Best part?
+A glass canister full of pretty ornaments can be kept up high on counters and away from little hands.